zaiisao/Documentation/en/Real-time-Messaging/rtm_signaling_java.md

-## Retrieving the Number of Users of a Specified Channel
+## Retrieving the number of users of a specified channel

 | Method                                                | Signaling             | Real-time Messaging |
 | ----------------------------------------------------- | --------------------- | ------------------- |